 Share on your social networks; it only takes 5 seconds.
 Thanks!
 EN ESPAÑOL.

-I’m so glad to be able share a little bit of my memories and my cooking at the same time.
+I’m so glad to be able to share few of my memories and my cooking at the same time.
 I hope you enjoy this recipe as much as we do at home.

 MAKES 12 ENTOMATADAS